 The most common cause of information overload is the huge number of media releasing new information around the clock.
 Information Overload Day was created to remind us to take a break from it all and to just relax.

-- in 1964, Professor Bertram Gross coined the phrase “information overload”;
+- In 1964, Professor Bertram Gross coined the phrase “information overload”.

-- in 2015, Basex and IORG asked employers to send fewer emails to their employees;
+- In 2015, Basex and IORG asked employers to send fewer emails to their employees.

-- there were over 2019 billion websites in 2;
+- In 2019, there were over two billion websites.

-- A person spends an average of 19,5 hours on Facebook per month.
+- A person spends an average of 19.5 hours on Facebook per month.

-How to celebrate
+How to take part